RMLio/implementation-process-pipeline/README.md

 It will host the dashboard that is built from the `main` branch at the root of the GitHub pages.
 It will host the dashboards of other branches at `/[branch-name]` of the GitHub pages.
 Forbidden branch names are `assets`, `images`, and `queries`.

+### How to host the dashboard on your own server

+You can host the dashboard on your own server by copying the static files from the `gh-pages` branch to your own server:

+1. Navigate to the `gh-pages` branch.
+2. Do you want to the host the dashboard built from the `main` branch or another branch?
+   - If from the `main` branch, download the file `index.html` and the directories `assets`, `images`, and `queries`.
+   - If from another branch, download the directory with the same name as the branch.
+3. Copy the files and directories to your server and follow the server-specific instructions on how to host them.

+Note that the dashboard will still rely on the RDF in this repository.

 ## Extras